Zendard/TobyLearn/README.md

 ## Roadmap

-- GUI for creating sets
 - More integration with operating system (drag and drop sets, ...)
 - Accent buttons
 - Choice of case/accent sensitivity

-## Creating sets
-Currently there is no GUI for creating sets but instead it is done by creating a .tl file and editing it with a text editor

 Example .tl file:
 ```json